 What to do when MacBook won't turn on after macOS update?

-Here are some proven, efficient solutions for fixing MacBook that won't restart after the macOS 14 Sonoma update, also applicable to macOS Ventura, macOS Monterey, macOS Big Sur, or other macOS updates.
+Here are some proven, efficient solutions to fix a MacBook that won't restart after a macOS update, applicable to macOS Tahoe, macOS Sequoia, macOS Sonoma, macOS Ventura, macOS Monterey, macOS Big Sur, or other macOS updates.

 Check the power connections

-Sometimes, your MacBook Pro showing a black screen after upgrading to macOS Sonoma is simply due to the lack of power or a power outage.
+Sometimes, your MacBook Pro shows a black screen after upgrading to macOS Sonoma, which is simply due to a lack of power or a power outage.
 Turn on your Mac, then check if you can hear a startup chime or drive or fan noises.

 If you can't hear any noise, your Mac has power connection issues.
 Just try these fixes: